top of page

 • Mast cell activation which may for people with IBS increase intestinal permeability and pain perception.
 This proposal is based on evidence identifying increased intestinal permeability in people with IBS compared with controls (4), a higher density of mast cells in the intestinal mucosa of people with IBS and their co-location with nerve endings, and a role of mast cells in modulating intestinal permeability in IBS (9,11).
 It is thought that salicylates may activate mast cells by means independent of IgE (12).

-While IBS is discussed as an example, food chemicals are thought to affect different parts of the body depending on the susceptibility of the different body systems.
+While Irritable Bowel Syndrome is discussed as an example, food chemicals are thought to affect different parts of the body depending on the susceptibility of the different body systems.
 That may explain why food chemical symptoms can be so varied.

 No two peoples' sensitivities are the same.
-You may react only to salicylates and some food additives and not amines or glutamates, while the next person may only react to amines.
+For example, you may react only to salicylates and some food additives and not amines or glutamates, while the next person may only react to amines (histamines).
 So what you may be reacting to cannot be easily predicted.
 Even people in the same family can have different symptoms to the same food chemical!

-In addition it is common for food sensitive people to react adversely to various medications and/or drugs as well.
-An overall sensitive constitution is often evident.
+It is common for food sensitive people to react adversely to various medications and/or drugs as well.
+An overall sensitive constitution Ito many triggers is often in play such as latex, allergies, smell sensitivities etc.

 There is no one size fits all- only one personal approach for each sensitive individual.
-Another reason why there is no simple test for Food Intolerances.
+Another reason why there is no simple test for Food Intolerances (I wish there was).

 REFERENCES